Open-Cascade-SAS/OCCT/dox/specification/pbr_math.md

 Starting from about the third \f$c_i\f$ the coefficients become less and less valuable so that only couple of them is enough in order to approximate \f$\overline{\cos}\theta\f$ with appropriate accuracy.
 The same principle is true for convolution too because its coefficients are multiplied by \f$c_i\f$.
 So there is no need to use more than even three bands (\f$i = 0, 1, 2\f$) of basis functions.
-Lets write down them all in Cartesian coordinate @ref ref_Ramamoorthi01 "[Ramamoorthi01]":
+Lets write down them all in Cartesian coordinate [@ref Ramamoorthi01]:

 \f[y_0^0 = \frac{1}{2}\sqrt{\frac{1}{\pi}} = Y_0^0\f]